TobikoData/sqlmesh/docs/guides/isolated_systems.md

     a.
 Execute the `sqlmesh  --gateway production plan` command to apply the updates to the production system's `prod` environment

 ![Isolated systems SQLMesh workflow with staging environments](./isolated_systems/isolated-systems_isolated-systems-workflow.png)

+The classification of changes as breaking/non-breaking in the non-production system plan (step 2) will not be available to the production system plan (step 3) because the systems do not share SQLMesh state data.
+Therefore, the classification must occur again in the production system.

 In isolated systems, SQLMesh's virtual data environments will operate normally *within* each system, but not across systems.
 For example, when the non-production system's staging environment is created (step 2c), any computations previously run in a developer's personal environment will not run again.